bwasilewski/BenWas.com/src/blog/Use-Code-Tests-To-Your-Advantage.md

 - Code Tests
 ---

+Today I'd like to talk a little bit about something that I have seen grow in prevalance in our industry more and more over the years.
+With COVID-19 in full-swing, this topic has become only more relevant, and affected me more personally.
+What I'm talking about is Code Tests or Code Challenges, administered by would-be employers in order to assess the proficiency of a job applicant.
+Frankly, I think these tests are bullshit.
+They are disrespectful of the applicant's time, they fail to do the job they are created for, and they corrupt the interview process itself.

 Recently I had to take a couple of code tests in order to apply for a job (actually, I'm still in the middle of completing them).
 But the exercise gave me an idea, one that I was surprised I even came up with.
 You see, I loathe code